followmyutopia/devextreme-documentation/api-reference/30 Data Layer/Query/3 Methods/avg().md

 ===================================================================

 <!--shortDescription-->
-Calculates the average item value.
-Takes effect only if data is a numeric array.
+Calculates the average of all values.
+Applies only to numeric arrays.
 <!--/shortDescription-->

 <!--returnType-->Promise<Number><!--/returnType-->